Balsamic Pot Roast

 Instructions

-- Pat dry the beef with paper towels, season with the salt and pepper.
+- Pat dry the beef with paper towels and season it with salt and pepper.

-- Place a large pot or dutch oven over high heat and add 2 tablespoons of canola oil.
+- Place a large pot or Dutch oven over high heat and add two tablespoons of canola oil.

-- Once the oil is hot, add the pot roast and brown on both sides, for 3-5 minutes on each side. until nicely browned.
+- Once the oil is hot, add the pot roast and brown on both sides for 3-5 minutes on each side or until nicely browned.
 Set aside.

 - Add the diced onion to the pan and cook for 1-2 minutes.
-Add the garlic, thyme, rosemary, oregano, stir and cook for 1-2 minutes.
+Add the garlic, thyme, rosemary, and oregano.
+Stir and cook for 1-2 minutes.

 - Add 1 cup of the broth and scrape the bottom of the pan well.

-- Add the rest of the broth, balsamic vinegar, molasses and brown sugar.
+- Add the rest of the broth, Worcestershire sauce, balsamic vinegar, molasses, and brown sugar.
 Stir to combine.

-- Add back the beef, add carrots, potatoes, and top with fresh rosemary and bay leaves.
+- Add the beef, carrots, and potatoes, and top with fresh rosemary and bay leaves.

 - Preheat oven to 325 degrees F. Cover and cook in the oven for 3-4 hours or until fork-tender.